MichaelCurrin/preact-now/README.md

 Note that this requires registering on the Vercel site and credentials to be setup locally (so only you can deploy to your site).

-## How to deploy with git
+### Continous deployment

-Simply commit to the repo will not auto deploy.
-So see this guide:
+You can use a Github integration to trigger a deploy when a commit appears on Github.

 - https://vercel.com/docs/v2/git-integrations